CLRX/CLRX-mirror/doc/GcnInstrsVop2.md

 Negation and absolute value can be combined: `-ABS(V0)`.
 Modifiers CLAMP and OMOD (MUL:2, MUL:4 and DIV:2) can be given in random order.

+Limitations for operands:

+* only one SGPR can be read by instruction.
+Multiple occurrences of this same SGPR is allowed
+* only one literal constant can be used, and only when a SGPR or M0 is not used in source operands
+* only SRC0 can holds LDS_DIRECT

 VOP2 opcodes (0-63) are reflected in VOP3 in range: 256-319.
 List of the instructions by opcode: